Child Life Specialist Internship (Minnesota)

-The site for this internship is Mayo Clinic Hospital, Saint Marys Campus, part of Mayo Clinic in Rochester, Minn.
+The site for this internship is Mayo Clinic Hospital, Saint Marys Campus, part of Mayo Clinic Hospital — Rochester.
 You will be on the pediatric units and have exposure to the emergency department and surgery.

-The Mayo Clinic campus in Rochester includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.
+Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.
 Mayo Clinic, which also has campuses in Arizona and Florida, is among the largest, most advanced medical centers in the world.

 Graduation and certification